IlyaOrson/CyberDreamcatcher/README.md

 ```

 > [!WARNING]
-> This is the layout we expect to observe from the configuration...
-BUT this is not strictly enforced in CybORG v2.1!
+> This is the layout we expect from the simulator configuration...
+BUT unfortunately this is not respected by CybORG.

 ### Training